SCL1334/redisRateLimiter/README.md

 ### Cons
 * Need to pay attention on preciseness.
     Because it is based on precise in calculating weighted value, the preciseness will affect a lot.

+## Leacky Bucket

+**Leacky Bucket** is usually used in Traffic Shaping and Rate Limiting.
+The main purpose of it is to convert the bursty traffic to a constant rate, just like a bucket leak.
+All the overflow requests will be discarded.
+Here we record each user (with ip, token, etc...) and user's visiting time to calculate what time he could access next.
+If the person keep trying to access, all the requests before next allowing would be refused.
+As a result, even the requests are more than expected, the final passing requests will be in a fixed rate.

+### Pros
+* Accurate shaping by fixing the flow at smooth and constant rate.

+### Cons
+* Not flexible and efficient if there are sudden requests.

+## Token Bucket

+**Token Bucket** is also used in Traffic Shaping and Rate Limiting.
+However, it is not as strict as Leaky Bucket.
+In contrast, it provides a buffer to retain some flexibility in burst flow.
+In **Token Bucket** , we refill the token to a bucket with fixed capacity at constant rate.
+If the tokens are over the  capacity, the redundant tokens wiil be discarded.
+Every request consumes the token in the bucket.
+If the bucket is empty, the request will be discarded.
+In this case, the max amount of the requests in a period of time is limited by the bucket's capacity.
+At the same time, token could be stored as buffer allowing burst flow.
+If the bucket gets empty, it is similar to Leaky Bucket, new request needs to wait for next refilling.

+### Pros
+* Retain some flexibility in sudden demands.

+### Cons
+* Need to pay attention on setting.
+  Although it allows burst rates, if the bucket gets empty, it could not handle the next burst rate until there are enough token refilled.